July 13 – August 7, 2020

 Tom Curry: Gradients of Light

-This solo show highlights recent work by Tom Curry, an accomplished painter, who paints near his home in Brooklin, Maine.
+This solo show highlights recent work by Tom Curry, an accomplished painter, who paints the villages and coastline near his studio in Brooklin, Maine.
 The show includes several new portraits of Chatto, an island just offshore from Curry’s home that has become the subject of an ongoing series of more than sixty paintings.
 In the essay for the exhibition catalog, art historian Carl Little explains how Curry’s work captures the mood of the country in these uncertain times, “Mirage-like, Chatto becomes a manifestation of one’s desire to find something enduring in the view—in what can sometimes be a dark world.”

 Curry’s work has been featured in numerous publications including Down East Magazine, Art New England, Island Journal, Bangor Daily News, Ellsworth American, The Boston Globe, and The New Yorker.
 Curry earned his MS from University of Massachusetts in 1987.
 He holds a BFA from Rhode Island School of Design, 1981, and he completed a Graduate Program at Yale University in 1982.